betalgo/openai/Readme.md

 Needless to say, I cannot accept responsibility for any damage caused by using the library.

 ## Changelog
+### 8.8.0

+- **Compatibility Enhancement**: You can now use this library alongside the official OpenAI library and/or Semantic Kernel within the same project.
+The name changes in this update support this feature.

+- **Namespace and Package ID Update**: The namespace and PackageId have been changed from `Betalgo.OpenAI` to `Betalgo.Ranul.OpenAI`.

+- **OpenAI Naming Consistency**: We've standardized the use of "OpenAI" throughout the library, replacing any instances of "OpenAi" or other variations.

+- **Migration Instructions**: Intellisense should assist you in updating your code.
+If it doesn't, please make the following changes manually:
+  - Switch to the new NuGet package: `Betalgo.Ranul.OpenAI` instead of `Betalgo.OpenAI`.
+  - Update all namespaces from `OpenAI` to `Betalgo.Ranul.OpenAI`.
+  - Replace all occurrences of "OpenAi", "Openai", or any other variations with "OpenAI".

+- **Need Help?**: If you encounter any issues, feel free to reach out via our Discord channel, Reddit channel, or GitHub discussions.
+We're happy to assist.

+- **Feedback Welcomed**: If you notice any mistakes or missing name changes, please create an issue to let us know.

+- **Utilities Library Status**: Please note that the Utilities library might remain broken for a while.
+I will focus on fixing it after completing the real-time API implementation.

 ### 8.7.2
 - Fixed incorrect Azure Urls.
 - Token usage response extended with `PromptTokensDetails`, `audio_tokens` and `cached_tokens`.